The student-led "Paths of Protest" walking tour, December 2022

 • A detailed description of the proposed project that:

-• articulates the central research questions and/or the problem or opportunity the project is seeking to address
+• articulates the central research question and/or the central problem or opportunity the project is seeking to address

 • addresses significance and context/background